selwynpolit/d9book/book/forms.md

 ```php
 $form['#attached']['library'][] = 'core/drupal.dialog.ajax';
 ```
 This line attaches the `core/drupal.dialog.ajax` library to the form and is necessary to render the modal dialogs.
-Alternatively, you can include this as a dependency in your module’s `*.info.yml` file.
+Alternatively, you can include this as a dependency in your module's `*.info.yml` file.

 There are some really sweet [writeups about AJAX forms](https://www.drupal.org/docs/8/api/javascript-api/ajax-forms) and [AJAX Dialog boxes](https://www.drupal.org/docs/drupal-apis/ajax-api/ajax-dialog-boxes)